mbattad/Coding-Contest-Bot/README.md

 ### /solve [question]
 This command takes a question identifier as an argument.
 The user will see the answer to the question and be prevented from submitting any more attempts to it, but will get access to that question's discussion channel.

+### /leaderboard
+This command shows a leaderboard of participants.
+You can use it with the following options:
+- /leaderboard **points** [level]
+    - Ranks the participants based on their score, which only counts correct solutions.
+    - Use the "level" option to specify total score, or score by difficulty level.
+- /leaderboard **speed** [question]
+    - Ranks the participants based on their submission time.
+    - Use the "question" option to see which participants solved a certain question fastest.
+Leave this blank to rank by average submission time.